Resources and funding

 In the case of Kenya, for example, the 2022 National AIDS Spending Assessment (NASA) revealed that approximately 84% of the funds for care and treatment programmes came from external sources.
 This heavy reliance on external funding prompted the development of a cabinet advisory note on local commodity manufacturing, aimed at addressing commodity security risks.
 In response, the Office of the Presidency issued a statement on Worlds AIDS day 2022 directing that the government would support the pharmaceutical sector to strengthen its local manufacturing capacity and review relevant regulations and tax policies to create an enabling environment.

-In Mozambique another NASA study showed how the country spent 26% less on HIV treatment than the National Strategic Plan required, while surpassing the antiretroviral (ART) coverage target by 24%.
+In Mozambique another NASA study showed how the country spent 26% less on HIV treatment than the National Strategic Plan required, while still surpassing the antiretroviral (ART) coverage target.
 ART unit costs have fallen from US$ 208 in 2017 to US$ 137 in 2022—well below most countries in the region.
 Economies of scale and differentiated service delivery likely contributed to this outcome.
 “We are using this data to inform multi-sectoral plans and state budgets” said Francisco Mbofana, Executive Secretary of Mozambique's National AIDS Council.

 HIV financial data is also seen by countries as an effective tool for mobilizing resources.
 Ethiopia’s NASA and National Health Accounts (NHA) informed a Domestic Resource Mobilization Strategy.
 The Strategy aims to boost domestic investment from US$ 27.9 million in 2020 to US$ 68.5 million by 2025 through government revenues, AIDS fund(s), targeted mainstreaming, community care coalitions, and earmarked taxes.
 In addition, South Africa demonstrated to the Global Fund that of the US$ 6.3 billion the government committed to invest in HIV from 2022-2025, US$ 6.2 billion (98.99%) is likely to be realized.
 This, in turn, unlocks the US$ 92.7 million co-financing incentive from the Global Fund grant for 2025-2028.